USING A TRIAL BINDER (a/k/a the Trial Notebook)

 Paralegal Pro Tip

-If you are not exporting your draft exhibit list as a report from a document database, then use Microsoft Excel for your Working Exhibit List.
+If you are not exporting your draft exhibit list as a report from a document database, then use Microsoft Excel for your Working Exhibit List in your Trial Binder.
 With Excel, you will be able to filter your columns to quickly track which exhibits have been admitted as evidence, which exhibits got introduced by have not been admitted yet and more.
 Preparing the Exhibit List in a Word table will limit what you can do with organizing and tracking the evidence.